latest nhpb_banner 1__compressed2

 • Budgeting and financial literacy is coordinated too.
 One free class - workshop is on making a passive income for free.

-Britepaths (Our Daily Bread Inc.)- The non-profit can provide qualified families and individuals with a one-time cash grant of a few hundred dollars.
-The grants are intended to provide an emergency payment toward paying for housing expenses, utilities and energy bills, prescriptions or medical assistance, and/or auto repairs.
+Britepaths (Our Daily Bread Inc.)- The non-profit can provide qualified families and individuals with a one-time cash grant.
+The grants are intended to provide an emergency payment toward paying for housing expenses, utilities and energy bills or for work expenses.
+They also help low-income people with prescriptions or medical assistance, and/or auto repairs.

 VOA Chesapeake operates several short term and low income housing programs in northern Virginia, including the Fairfax County region.
 The homeless, or residents facing an eviction, may qualify for help.
-Most housing units have a waiting list.
+Most housing units have a waiting list and focus on veterans and seniors.

-Lamb Center - Over 50 local churches participate in this charity organization.
-The churches coordinate to provide limited financial aid for paying utilities, rent, transportation, food vouchers and prescription medicine.
+Lamb Center - Dozens of local churches participate in this charity organization.
+The churches coordinate to provide limited financial help for paying utilities, rent, transportation, food vouchers and prescription drugs.
 Also provides mental health and other medical outreach.

-Maybe most importantly the churches can provide referrals to other agencies, non-profits, and government programs.
+• Maybe most importantly the churches can provide referrals to other agencies, non-profits, and government programs that help with bills.
 Serves homeless and needy persons in Fairfax County.
 They can also help with job searches.
 Location is 3160 Campbell Dr, Fairfax, VA 22031.
 Phone (703)691-3178

 American Red Cross National Capital Region may have assistance in very limited circumstances for members of the armed forces.
 It is offered in places where Red Cross workers are deployed with America's military.
 Information and referral, financial aid, and resources for veterans are available.
 Learn about VA benefits, free government grant money, and other social services.
 Address is 8550 Arlington Boulevard, Fairfax, Virginia 22031, call (877)272-7337.